ev3dev-lang-java/template-project-gradle/README.md

 ## Issues

-If you have any problem or doubt, use the main projet.
+If you have any problem or doubt, use the main project.

 https://github.com/ev3dev-lang-java/ev3dev-lang-java/issues